dataluscorp/browser/devtools/client/aboutdebugging/documentation/TESTS_REAL_DEVICES.md

   {
     "sidebarInfo": {
       "deviceName": "Pixel 2", // This should display as device name on the sidebar.
-      "shortName": "Firefox Nightly" // This should display as short name on the sidebar.
+      "shortName": "Datalus Nightly" // This should display as short name on the sidebar.
     },
     "runtimeDetails": {
       "info": {